 2. They feel scared

-If the children are very young then they feel resentful if a new parent is introduced suddenly.
+If the children are very young, then they think resentful if a new parent is introduced suddenly.
 As Dr Khan tells us, “I had a young client, who was very fearful of her stepmother due to the fairy tales about evil stepmothers.
 The child then had to do several bonding sessions with her new mom to become comfortable.”

 3. They pick sides

-When children find that biological parents are not getting along, they pick sides.
-Due to this, they might want to spend more time with one parent than the other and hence the ‘new home’ that you are creating can become chaotic.
+When children find that biological parents are not getting along, they choose teams.
+Due to this, they might want to spend more time with one parent than the other, and hence the ‘new home’ that you are creating can become chaotic.

 4. They create monetary issues

-Dr Khan feels that if the children are older then, out of resentment, they can create issues concerning money, inheritance and elderly abuse.
+Dr Khan feels that if the children are older then, out of resentment, they can develop issues concerning money, inheritance and elderly abuse.

 9 Tips To Work On Your Relationship With The Stepchildren